 When ever I may review a movie, television show, or something similar I will try my best not to post any major spoilers that will negatively impact the way in which you enjoy the show… but, sometimes I may reference examples to support my opinions.
 Please read with your own discretion.

 I grew up watching Full House as a part of the TGIF lineup.
 My whole family looked forward to it, and we literally watched the cast grow up on the show.
 Throughout my adult years I would catch reruns here and there and find comfort in enjoying the family-friendly sitcom that I remembered from my childhood.
 When I heard that there would be a new series I was excited – and when I heard it would be a Netflix Original I was even more excited!
+I even looked to compare broadband deals so that we have a super speedy and secure internet connection when watching it.
+I didn't want to have to wait for the show to buffer or for my internet to not work at all so as soon as I knew it was coming to Netflix, that was certainly a priority of mine.

 My husband and I have determined that Netflix really knows what they are doing.
 We thoroughly enjoy all the Netflix Original shows they produce and love having the ability to binge watch a series.
 Fuller House was no exception – we LOVED it!